Kraft Heinz (KHC)

 Competitors in packaged food with diverse brand portfolios include Mondelez (NASDAQ:MDLZ), Campbell Soup (NYSE:CPB), General Mills (NYSE:GIS), and Nestle (SWX:NESN).

-With $25.43 billion in revenue over the past 12 months, Kraft Heinz is one of the most widely recognized consumer staples companies.
+With $25.16 billion in revenue over the past 12 months, Kraft Heinz is one of the most widely recognized consumer staples companies.
 Its influence over consumers gives it negotiating leverage with distributors, enabling it to pick and choose where it sells its products (a luxury many don’t have).
-However, its scale is a double-edged sword because there are only so many big store chains to sell into, making it harder to find incremental growth.
-For Kraft Heinz to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing brands have penetrated most of the market.
+To accelerate sales, Kraft Heinz likely needs to optimize its pricing or lean into new products and international expansion.

 Kraft Heinz Quarterly Revenue